albin-johansson/wanderer/docs/troubleshooting.md

 ## There are black margins around the game viewport

 If you're using a 16:9 monitor then this is likely solved by overriding the DPI-scaling settings for the executable in Windows.
+Alternatively, you can also try changing the "Integer scaling" option in the settings menu.

 1. Navigate to the Wanderer executable.
 1. Right-click the executable, select the `Properties` item.